Nehe1278/Nehe1278.github.io/Journal/entries/more_markdown.md

 # Here are my math notes.
+(Assignment Oct/15/2024)

 ## So far in my Math class we have been learing about limits, I will go over just some of the important things to know about limits.